Joette Katz

-and helping children in state care move from institutions to families.
+and transitioning children in state care from institutions to families.

 Early life and family

 Katz was born and raised in Brooklyn, New York.
 Her parents were Harry and Sayre Katz.

-She lives in Fairfield, Connecticut and is married to Philip Rubin, CEO emeritus of Haskins Laboratories and a former White House science advisor.
-They have two children, Jason Rubin and Samantha Katz.
+She lives in Fairfield, Connecticut, and is married to Philip Rubin, CEO emeritus of Haskins Laboratories and a former White House science advisor.
+They have two children: Jason Rubin and Samantha Katz.

 Education and legal training

 Katz went to high school at the Berkeley Institute in Brooklyn (now known as the Berkeley Carroll School).
-She received a bachelor of arts degree, graduating cum laude, in 1974 from Brandeis University and her J.D. degree, graduating cum laude, from the University of Connecticut School of Law in 1977.
+She received a Bachelor of Arts degree, graduating cum laude, in 1974 from Brandeis University, and her J.D. degree, graduating cum laude, from the University of Connecticut School of Law in 1977.